browserengineering/book/book/styles.md

 We've built a parser, using parsing functions, for CSS blocks.
 But that's just half of CSS; the other half is the selectors.
-Selectors come in multiple types; for now, our browser will support three:
+Selectors come in lots of types but our browser will support the two simplest:

 - Tag selectors: `p` selects all `<p>` elements, `ul` selects all `<ul>` elements, and so on.